How Much Is My Life Insurance Policy Worth?

 Demand for new life insurance policies has been stagnant since the early 2000s, even as insurers have expanded product offerings to address specific customer needs.
 Meanwhile, the life settlement market is creating new financial opportunities for policyholders by allowing them to unlock wealth they didn’t know they had.
 This adds a new dynamic to an industry that has struggled to increase its relevance with consumers over the last 20 years.

-In the years ahead, forward-thinking insurance carriers will recognize that a growing life settlement market benefits them, their brokers, and their customers.
+In the years ahead, forward-thinking insurance carriers will recognize that a growing life settlement market benefits them, their insurance brokers, and their customers.
 Carriers that resist life settlement growth, on the other hand, may face some reputation consequences.
 Policyholders and consumers are likely to interpret that resistance as a profit-oriented stance that disregards their customers’ financial wellbeing.

 If you are interested in selling your life insurance through a life settlement, contact Harbor Life Settlements today for a free estimate and find out how much your policy could be worth.